Quasiparticle

-In physics, quasiparticles and collective excitations are closely related emergent phenomena arising when a microscopically complicated system such as a solid behaves as if it contained different weakly interacting particles in vacuum.
+In condensed matter physics, a quasiparticle is a concept used to describe a collective behavior of a group of particles that can be treated as if they were a single particle.
+Formally, quasiparticles and collective excitations are closely related phenomena that arise when a microscopically complicated system such as a solid behaves as if it contained different weakly interacting particles in vacuum.

 For example, as an electron travels through a semiconductor, its motion is disturbed in a complex way by its interactions with other electrons and with atomic nuclei.
 The electron behaves as though it has a different effective mass travelling unperturbed in vacuum.
 Such an electron is called an electron quasiparticle.
 In another example, the aggregate motion of electrons in the valence band of a semiconductor or a hole band in a metal behave as though the material instead contained positively charged quasiparticles called electron holes.
-Other quasiparticles or collective excitations include the phonon, a quasiparticle derived from the vibrations of atoms in a solid, and the plasmons, a particle derived from plasma oscillation.
+Other quasiparticles or collective excitations include the phonon, a quasiparticle derived from the vibrations of atoms in a solid, and the plasmon, a particle derived from plasma oscillation.

 These phenomena are typically called quasiparticles if they are related to fermions, and called collective excitations if they are related to bosons, although the precise distinction is not universally agreed upon.
 Thus, electrons and electron holes (fermions) are typically called quasiparticles, while phonons and plasmons (bosons) are typically called collective excitations.

 The quasiparticle concept is important in condensed matter physics because it can simplify the many-body problem in quantum mechanics.
 The theory of quasiparticles was started by the Soviet physicist Lev Landau in the 1930s.

 Overview

 General introduction

 Solids are made of only three kinds of particles: electrons, protons, and neutrons.
-Quasiparticles are none of these; instead, each of them is an emergent phenomenon that occurs inside the solid.
-Therefore, while it is quite possible to have a single particle (electron or proton or neutron) floating in space, a quasiparticle can only exist inside interacting many-particle systems (primarily solids).
+None of these are quasiparticles; instead a quasiparticle is an emergent phenomenon that occurs inside the solid.
+Therefore, while it is quite possible to have a single particle (electron, proton, or neutron) floating in space, a quasiparticle can only exist inside interacting many-particle systems such as solids.

 Motion in a solid is extremely complicated: Each electron and proton is pushed and pulled (by Coulomb's law) by all the other electrons and protons in the solid (which may themselves be in motion).
 It is these strong interactions that make it very difficult to predict and understand the behavior of solids (see many-body problem).
 On the other hand, the motion of a non-interacting classical particle is relatively simple; it would move in a straight line at constant velocity.
 This is the motivation for the concept of quasiparticles: The complicated motion of the real particles in a solid can be mathematically transformed into the much simpler motion of imagined quasiparticles, which behave more like non-interacting particles.

 In summary, quasiparticles are a mathematical tool for simplifying the description of solids.